 Updates are temporarily disabled due to scheduled maintenance

-This error happens when we have disabled provisioning due to maintenance activities or a features release.
+This error happens when we have disabled updates due to maintenance activities or a features release.

 Go get a snack, take a walk, play on your phone.
 Then come back to a newer, shinier portal!